raeTen/mpdjoy/README.md

 on several platforms.
 Running passing -d(aemon) will let it fork to background with given userid/groupid rights.
 Running in background without given userid will not work at all.
-As we all know, never run it as root.
+As we all now, never run it as root.

 ## Hint